 What To Store Spices In

 Just as important as where you store your herbs and spices is what you store them in.
 While it’s tempting to leave them in the cheap little plastic containers you likely bought them in, it’s worth taking the time to transfer them into more uniform containers.
 (Our Brass Funnel is perfect for this!)
-We recommend using air-tight glass jars—or any other clear containers with an airtight seal, like these from OXO or Muji—can help keep your entire collection fresh and in plain view.
+We recommend using air-tight glass jars—or any other clear containers with an airtight seal, can help keep your entire collection fresh and in plain view.
 Using labels helps you easily identify each item and write down the date when you bought it.

 Generally, ground spices last about six months, while whole spices usually retain their flavor (and their potent scent) for up to five years.
 If you sniff them and it smells stale—or like nothing at all—it’s time to toss them.